pmunts/libsimpleio/attic/elements/README.txt

    native Windows platforms.

-   Here are some Visual Studio 2022 project templates and example projects for developing platform neutral .Net 7 applications using the libsimpleio and libremoteio library packages published on [2]NuGet.
+   Here are some Visual Studio 2022 project templates and example projects for developing platform neutral .Net console applications using the libsimpleio and libremoteio library packages published on [2]NuGet.

    The simplest way to begin developing such an applications is to